substance/regexp/README.md

 we had to implement a simple lookup method that scans for word boundaries in a paragraph (in order to find out where to jump when pressing `alt`+`right` in our text editor).

-So I came up with a simple regular expression.
+So we came up with a simple regular expression.

 ```js
 var wordBounds = /\b\w/g;